Kv-062-DevOps/post_conv_jtoy/test_services/readme.md

 2. Decode structure from JSON.
 3. Print data on the screen.
 4. Encode data into YAML.
-5. Send YAML to service 3 on port http :8083
+5. Send YAML to service 3 on port http :8083 (now changed to :5000 for test with real Flask+DB)
 _____________

 Service 3.
 Additional, get YAML.
-1. Listen incoming traffic on port http :8083
+1. Listen incoming traffic on port http :8083 (now changed to :5000)
 2. Decode structure from YAML.
 3. Print data on the screen.
 ________